 Help bloggers in your niche.
 Ask for nothing in return.
 Build friendships.
 Practice writing diligently.
 Blogging buddies will invite you to guest post on their blogs if you follow the prior steps for a while.
 The guest posts mainly on blogs in your niche; drive targeted readers to your blog.

-A separate space for blogging really helps in productivity.
-Can you share some pictures of your work station?
+Q12: A separate space for blogging really helps in productivity.
+Can you share some pictures of your workstation?

 My lap-sitting cross-legged – and my laptop 🙂 That is it.
 I won’t even post a picture because it is so boring and basic LOL.

-Share some tips for the beginners to help them in making a successful blog?
+Q13: Share some tips for beginners to help them in making a successful blog?

 Blog your fun.
 Blog about a topic you feel passionate about.